Azure/Avere/src/terraform/examples/centos-e2e/uploadfromonprem.md

 SEARCH="rendering.com artists.rendering.com"
 ```

 * a search domain may also be added through cloud-init or custom script extension using a script similar to the below.
-An example of this is shown in [main.tf](main.tf):
 ```bash
 function update_search_domain() {
     if [[ ! -z "$SEARCH_DOMAIN" ]]; then